hediloup/medhead/README.md

 > - The `Dockerfile.frontend.test` references non-existent scripts (`run-tests.sh`, `run-tests-ci.sh`) and should not be used.
 > - **Frontend tests require Chrome/Chromium installed locally** or use Chrome-enabled containers.
 > - **Frontend tests may fail with HTTP errors** if they make real API calls instead of using mocks.
 Use the CI configuration to avoid this.
+> - **Backend tests may have permission issues** if `target/` directory was created by Docker containers.
+Use Docker approach or fix permissions with `sudo chown -R $USER:$USER target/`.
 > - For frontend testing, use local npm commands (recommended) or Chrome-enabled containers.

 #### **Backend Tests with Docker**